 If you’re looking for indoor plants that require little light, then you’re in the right place!
 There are lots of good houseplants for low light areas!
 Here’s a list of my top picks for the best plants that can grow indoors with little light.

-One of the biggest problems that many indoor plant growers face is the lack of light in their home.
+One of the biggest problems that many houseplant lovers face is the low light conditions in their home.
 I mean, wouldn’t it be great if every room in your house had huge south-facing windows? …Dreamy!

 Low Light Indoor Plant List

 Named for the fact that it’s extremely tough, cast iron plants thrive on neglect!